 You know that old saying, “Money doesn’t grow on trees?”
 Well, what if it applied to medicine?
-According to your next-door-neighbor, the woman who sits in front of you in yoga class, and other “expert” sources, herbal medication works just as well as prescriptions from your doctor.
-(At least, that's what the Internet tells them.)
+According to your next-door neighbor, the woman who sits in front of you in yoga class, the Internet and other “expert” sources, herbal medications work just as well as prescriptions from your doctor.
 But what are the real facts?
 Could natural cures for age-related health conditions be growing in our backyards?

 It may be possible to have success with natural remedies, but that doesn’t mean you should start chugging wheatgrass shots and taking gingko biloba capsules without understanding how they might affect your body.
-“Before you take herbal medications, make sure you are educated about their pros and cons," said Dr. Christopher Roller, a pharmacist at Central Utah Clinic.
-As someone who works with medications on a daily basis, Dr. Roller stresses that consumers should always consult with their physicians and investigate the potential side effects of a substance before beginning a new regimen or making changes to their current one.
+“Before you take herbal medications, make sure you are educated about their pros and cons,” says Christopher Roller, PharmD, a pharmacist at Revere Health based in Provo, Utah.
+Dr. Roller stresses that consumers should always consult with their physicians and investigate the potential side effects of a substance before beginning a new regimen or making changes to their current one.
 Use the following information to help serve as a foundation for your personal research into herbal supplements for yourself and your aging loved ones.

 Just because a medication is made from natural ingredients does not guarantee that it is safe or effective.
-“Herbal supplements are not approved by the Food and Drug Administration (FDA)," says Dr. Roller, “which means that they have not passed any safety, efficacy, or human clinical trials.”
-Because these natural medications are not subjected to the same scrutiny as FDA-approved medications, it is even more important to research potential benefits or side effects, especially related to certain health issues.
+“Herbal supplements are not approved by the Food and Drug Administration (FDA),” notes Dr. Roller, “which means that they have not passed any safety, efficacy or human clinical trials.”
+Because these natural medications are not subjected to the same scrutiny as FDA-approved drugs, it is even more important to research potential benefits and side effects, especially related to certain specific health issues.

-Though the FDA does require that herbal supplements follow good manufacturing procedures that ensure some level of quality, this in no way ensures that they are safe for anyone's use.
-Any supplement could have potential side effects, and these negative consequences can increase when taken with other over-the-counter or prescription medications.
-Be sure you speak to your doctor or pharmacist about any medications you taking in addition to the herbal supplement you are considering.
+Though the FDA does require that herbal supplements follow good manufacturing procedures that ensure some level of quality, this in no way ensures that they are safe.
+Any supplement could have potential side effects, and the risk of negative consequences increases when taken with other over-the-counter or prescription medications.
+Be sure you speak to your doctor or pharmacist about any medications you’re taking in addition to the herbal supplement you are considering.

-“Herbal supplements can be a healthy alternative for treating certain disease states, but remember to do your homework and don’t just trust your local Avon rep," Dr. Roller recommends.
-“Be smart about your heath and ask questions.”
-Remember to be safe and follow the supplement instructions, keep track of what you take, and consult a pharmacist or physician before adding or removing any natural, OTC or prescription drugs from your medication regimen.
+“Herbal supplements can be a healthy alternative for treating certain disease states but remember to do your homework and don’t just trust your local supplement salesperson,” Dr. Roller recommends.
+“Be smart about your health and ask questions.”
+Remember to follow the supplement instructions, keep track of what you take, and consult a pharmacist or physician before adding or removing any natural, OTC or prescription drugs from your medication regimen.